angular-sanctuary/learn-angular/src/content/docs/practical-course/task-listing/components-introduction.md

 ---
-title: Components
+title: Components introduction
 description: Components are the building blocks of Angular applications
 ---

 Components are the building blocks of Angular applications.
-Components are a solution to the problem of how to organize an application into smaller, reusable pieces.
+They help to organize an application into smaller, reusable pieces for a more maintainable codebase.

 Components are used to: